 - Snow – Stowe is known for having more natural snow than any other resort in the East, an average of 300+” annually.
-When it’s snowing we’re making our own, and with the East’s only PitenBully Elite Fleet of groomers, 80% of our snow surfaces are maintained to the highest level of grooming on a daily biases.
-We recommend starting at our NEW high-speed FourRunner quad on Mount Mansfield in the morning and following the sun all the way over to south-facing Spruce Peak in the afternoon.
+When it’s snowing we’re making our own, and with the East’s only PitenBully Elite Fleet of groomers, 90% of our snow surfaces are maintained to the highest level of grooming on a daily biases, and 10 million dollars in recent snowmaking improvements.
+We recommend starting at our high-speed FourRunner quad on Mount Mansfield in the morning and following the sun all the way over to south-facing Spruce Peak in the afternoon.

 - Getting to the mountain – Stowe offers complimentary Mountain Road shuttle service everyday.
 If you’re staying mountainside at Stowe Mountain Lodge, our Transfer Gondola moves you back-and-fourth between the two peaks in less than two minutes!

 - To get as much skiing & riding in as possible – Stowe has the earliest lift openings in the country!
 Our NEW quad opens at 7:30am on weekends and holidays and 8:00am every other day.
 Additional lifts open in succession to allow for ‘Fresh-Tracks’ at various times throughout each morning across Stowe’s varied terrain.

 - Weather – Mount Mansfield has its very own micro-climate.
 It’s usually snowing here, even when it’s not snowing downtown.
 Our motto is; “There no such thing as bad weather, just bad gear.”
 Dress appropriately to maximize the enjoyment our outdoor environment.
 If you need it we’ve got it at one of our shops right at the mountain.